 The best part is that customers love getting these emails.
-In fact, 72% of U.S. adults prefer communication with companies via email.
+Adults across US prefer communication with companies via email.
 When someone subscribes to your newsletter, it is the surefire way of knowing that your audience likes your products or services.
 Newsletters are a great direct marketing approach to continue to engage and grow your reader’s interest.

 Keeping your subscribers engaged with your newsletters is the real challenge.
 The number one way to increase your newsletter subscribers interest is by providing them with interesting and useful content, consistently.

 Don’t worry we have compiled a bunch of awesome newsletter ideas that will help you think creatively and increase your audience engagement levels.
 Get ready to start pushing out great newsletter content consistently without missing a beat!